Other Seabirds of The Petrel Station

 Scientific name: Larus dominicanus

-Southern Black-backed Gulls are the largest gull regularly encountered on the New Zealand coast, and their size and power make them an impressive bird to see well.
+Southern Black-backed Gulls are the largest gull regularly encountered on the New Zealand coast, and their size makes them an impressive bird to see.
 We usually encounter them in small numbers around the harbour, and offshore.

 Pied Shag